8 Array Formulas

 Open the file.

-Convert the data range to a table with tab Insert > Table and specify Medals as table name.
+Convert the data range to a table using the Insert tab> Table, and name the table Medals.

-Add a Total column to the table containing a formula for the total number of medals.
-This is done as follows:
+Add a Total column to the table with a formula to calculate the total number of medals:

 Enter the text